vietmazze/smart-contract/zombie.md

   `  }`

 ### Function Visibility:
+1. internal is the same as private, except that it's also accessible to contracts that inherit from this contract.
+(Hey, that sounds like what we want here!).

+2. external is similar to public, except that these functions can ONLY be called outside the contract — they can't be called by other functions inside that contract.
+We'll talk about why you might want to use external vs public later.

 ### Events:
 - are a way for your contract to communicate that something happened on the blockchain to your app front-end, which can be 'listening' for certain events and take action when they happen.